Getting started with GitHub

 What you’ll build

-In this codelab, you will get started with your assignment on GitHub: learning (the basics of) git and solving an issue.
+Optionally, you will be learning (the basics of) git and solving an issue.

 What you’ll learn